KGutmair/flexTab1/README.md

 ## Overview

+CAVE: This function is still in development mode.
 This function creates a highly flexible Table 1 for descriptive statistics with options to customize both the statistical options and layout.
 It supports: